The Woman's Book of Strength

 Meditations for Listening, Living, and Loving

-An unsolved publishing glitch mysteriously created the above subtitle.
-The original—and correct—subtitle is Meditations for Empowerment and Peace of Mind.
-And that’s exactly what these meditations concentrate on; having the compassion and courage to heal the pain of our pasts while appreciating the good things gleaned from them.
+The subtitle of this book, Meditations for Empowerment and Peace of Mind is exactly what these meditations concentrate on; having the compassion and courage to heal the pain of our pasts while appreciating the good things gleaned from them.
 In Courage, meditations, affirmations, and true stories come together to help guide you in transforming fear, stopping the habit of pleasing other people at your own expense, and taking charge of your life in loving and supportive ways.

 The Woman's Book of Spirit